-Moana Nursery recommends Dr. Earth Final Stop Vegetable Garden Insect Killer and Dr. Earth Final Stop Disease Control Fungicide to be applied every two-three weeks to kill and control harmful insects, diseases, molds and fungi.
+Moana Nursery recommends Organocide 3-in-1 Garden Spray to be applied per label to kill and control harmful insects, diseases, molds and fungi.
 Begin using only when insects or disease is detected.
-These products are safe on edible crops up to the day of harvest.
+This product is safe on edible crops up to the day of harvest and will not harm bees or butterflies.

-E. CONTAINER MAINTEANCE AND ISSUES
+D. CONTAINER MAINTEANCE AND ISSUES